Semi-ATE/SCT8-docker/commands.md

       - `--rm` Automatically delete the container when it stops running.
       - `<image>`
     - `docker container run -it <image> <command>`
       - `sh` is a command you could specify at run time. `sh` will start a shell session inside your container that you can interact with through your terminal. `sh` is preferable to `bash` __for Alpine images__ because Alpine images don’t come with bash installed.
-Type exit to end the interactive shell session.
+Type `exit` to end the interactive shell session.
+    - `docker container run -d <image>`
+      - `-d` is short for --detach.
+Run the container in the background.
+Allows you to use the terminal for other commands while your container runs.

 Notice that we combined -i and -t into -it.
   - `ls` ➜ List running containers.